This post may contain affiliate links. Please read my disclosure policy.

 Drizzled with an icing made with confectioners’ sugar and fresh blood orange juice (pink!) they’re just sweet enough!

-- 1 1/4 cups lukewarm water, about 90 degrees on an instant read thermometer
+- 1 ¼ cups lukewarm water about 90°F on an instant read thermometer

 - 3 tablespoons nonfat dry milk (I use Carnation brand)

 - 2 tablespoons granulated sugar